 This Practice Note has been archived and is not maintained.
 It provides information on the position under the Data Protection Act 1998 (DPA 1998).
 It is for background information only.

 This Practice Note provides an overview of media content regulation in the UK including broadcast, press, advertising, cinema and video, video on demand and premium rate services.
 It examines the codes and complaint processes implemented by the principal media regulators (Ofcom, Independent Press Standards Organisation, Advertising Standards Authority, British Board of Film Classification, Authority for Television on Demand and PhonePayPlus).

-This Practice Note provides guidance upon the application of the pre-action protocol for media and communications claims (the Protocol), which came into force on 1 October 2019.
+This Practice Note provides guidance upon the application of the Pre-Action Protocol on Media and Communications Claims (the Protocol), which came into force on 1 October 2019.
 It considers when it applies, its aims, content, the general consequences of non-compliance and the relationship between the Protocol and limitation.

 This Precedent sets out guidance on the contents of a claim form for use in relation to a claim for defamation.
 It contains a link to an N1 Claim form (CPR Part 7) (06.16) which has been populated with suggested text which can be adapted for use in the Queen’s Bench Division, Media & Communications List.

 This is a Precedent particulars of claim for use in relation to a claim for defamation in the Media and Communications List of the Queen’s Bench Division.
 It forms part of a suite of Precedents, including a claim form, defence, reply and order following judgment.

 This is a Precedent reply for use in relation to a claim for defamation, in the Media & Communications List of the Queen’s Bench Division.
 It forms part of a suite of Precedents, including a claim form, particulars of claim, defence and order following judgment.

 If you expected to see yourself on this page, click here.